Updated May 11, 2023

 - Revoke Privileges: It withdraws the user privileges from the account.

-- Manage Roles: It organizes the different roles assigned to the users and their privileges.
+- Manage Roles: It organizes the different roles assigned to the users and their benefits.

 - Show Granted Privileges: Presentation of rights associated with the user roles or their respective accounts in the server.

-- Drop Users: It defines to know how to remove or delete a user.
+- Drop Users: It defines how to remove or delete a user.

 - Change passwords: helps to learn how to set passwords for the MySQL server users.

-- Show Users: Explains how to display user accounts in the server.
+- Show Users: Explains how to display user accounts on the server.